Our Bylaws

 d.
 Payment of reasonable expenses – This Association shall pay reasonable expenses incurred in defending a suit or criminal action or proceeding for which a person shall be entitled to indemnification under this Article in advance of a final disposition of such action upon written request of such person to repay such amount if the person is entitled to indemnification as provided in this Article.

 e.
 Insurance – The Association shall purchase and maintain adequate insurance, including general liability, errors and omissions, and officers and directors insurance, to cover its officers, directors, employees, agents and assets.
-The adequacy of all Association insurance coverage shall be reviewed annually by the Board.
+The Board shall annually review the adequacy of all Association insurance coverage.

 H. Elected Officers and Duties